 The office and education block called the Widerström Building is located at the junction of Solnavägen and Tomtebodavägen at the Solna Campus.
 With its strategic position, the building constitutes a part of Campus Solna's northern entrance.

 The Widerström Building provide better facilities for the university's work with public health and other disciplines.
 It is also a key component of the joint Stockholm Life project as a world-leading life-science area and goes part way to realising the vision of an internationally renowned centre that brings together leading research, healthcare and business.

 The building was completed in December 2012.
-In January 2013,the Department of Learning, Informatics, Management and Ethics (LIME), the Department of Public Health Sciences (PHS) and the Institute for Communicable Disease (SMI) moved in.
+In January 2013, the Department of Learning, Informatics, Management and Ethics (LIME), the Department of Global Public Health (GPH) and the Institute for Communicable Disease (SMI) moved in.